dvanderelst-classes/python-class/README.md

 ## Sources of data

 * This website lists datasets and the python code to read them in:
   * https://think.cs.vt.edu/corgis/python/index.html.
-The data is formated as a list of nested dictionaries.
+The data is formatted as a list of nested dictionaries.
 However, the following code shows how to transform this a Pandas dataframe.

 ```python
 import collections